 Narcissistic hoovering is when a narcissist who had previously devalued or discarded someone tries to bring them back by using manipulation tactics such as love bombing.
 Most often, they do this by being temporarily overly nice in order to attract that person back.

 Most people who have been devalued or discarded by their narcissistic partner get really confused when the narcissist suddenly gets overly interested in them again, even though they did nothing to appeal to the narcissist.
 Narcissists’ style of thinking makes them hoover when the relationship is over, even if ending the relationship was their decision.

-Why do Narcissists Hoover
+Why do narcissists hoover

-- They need a quick self-esteem boost: similar to the previous point, if the narcissist depended on his partner to elevate his self-esteem, he may miss them when his self-esteem is low.
-In this case the motives and intentions are not to bring their ex back so that they can settle down and have long-term relationship but to get a quick self-esteem fix.
+- They need a quick self-esteem boost: similar to the previous point, if the narcissist depends on his partner to elevate his self-esteem, he may miss them when his self-esteem is low.
+In this case the motives and intentions are not to bring their ex back so that they can settle down and have a long-term relationship but to get a quick self-esteem fix.